 In accordance with the accounting guidance for fair value measurements and disclosures, the Company carries its money market funds included in cash and cash equivalents at fair value.
 In accordance with the three-tier fair value hierarchy under this guidance, the Company determined the fair value using quoted market prices, a Level 1 input as defined under the accounting guidance for fair value measurements.
-At December 31, 2011 and 2010, the Company's money market funds had a carrying amount of \$11.6 million and \$11.7 million, respectively.
+At December 31, 2012 and 2011, the Company's money market funds had a carrying amount of \$11.1 million and \$11.6 million, respectively.

 The Company also carries the cash surrender value of life insurance related to its deferred compensation arrangements at fair value.
-The investments underlying the life insurance contracts consist primarily of exchange traded equity securities and mutual funds with quoted prices in active markets.
+The investments underlying the life insurance contracts consist primarily of exchange-traded equity securities and mutual funds with quoted prices in active markets.
 In accordance with the three-tier fair value hierarchy, the Company determined the fair value using the cash surrender value of the life insurance, a Level 2 input as defined under the accounting guidance for fair value measurements.
-At December 31, 2011 and 2010, the Company's cash surrender value of life insurance had a carrying amount of \$12.7 million and \$12.5 million, respectively.
+At December 31, 2012 and 2011, the Company's cash surrender value of life insurance had a carrying amount of \$13.8 million and \$12.7 million, respectively.

 In addition, the Company carries its contingent consideration liabilities related to acquisitions completed after January 1, 2009 at fair value.
 In accordance with the three-tier fair value hierarchy, the Company determined the fair value of its contingent consideration liabilities using the income approach with assumed discount rates and payment probabilities.
 The income approach uses Level 3, or unobservable inputs as defined under the accounting guidance for fair value measurements.
-As of December 31, 2011 and 2010, the Company's contingent consideration liabilities related to acquisitions completed after January 1, 2009 had a fair value of \$32.4 million and \$24.8 million, respectively.
-See Note 6 for more information regarding the Company's contingent consideration liabilities recorded during the year ended December 31, 2011.
+At December 31, 2012 and 2011, the Company's contingent consideration liabilities related to acquisitions completed after January 1, 2009 had a fair value of \$37.7 million and \$32.4 million, respectively.
+See Note 6 for more information regarding the Company's contingent consideration liabilities recorded during the year ended December 31, 2012.

 The carrying amounts of cash equivalents, short-term investments, accounts receivable and accounts payable and accrued expenses approximate fair value due to the short maturities of the respective instruments.
 The carrying values of long-term investments, line of credit and capital lease obligations approximate fair value.
+If the Company's line of credit were measured at fair value, it would be categorized as Level 2 in the fair value hierarchy.